indrabasak/indrabasak.github.io/_posts/2017-04-03-what-is-docker.md

 image: /images/entry/docker.png
 ---

 Over the past one year, I posted a couple of blogs on Docker.
-I am not fully convinced that I have fully grasped or explained what is Docker.
+I am not fully convinced that I have fully grasped or explained what Docker is.
 This is another attempt to fully understand and explain the basic concepts of Docker and the evolution of virtualization.

 ### Pre-Virtualization